-As of 31 December 2020, all members of the board of directors are non-executive.
+As of 31 December 2021, all members of the board of directors are non-executive.
 None of the members have been members of management of the Company or one of its subsidiaries over the last three years.
-Dr Marcel Erni and Robert Knapp resigned from the board of directors and did not stand for re-election at the annual general meeting on 14 May 2018.

 No other member of the board of directors has any significant business connections with any members of the Group.